bitigchi/yap/README.md

 ## Installation

-Go to the Releases page and get the binary.
-If you have Swift 5.2 installed, you can also build/install it yourself with the instructions below:
+Go to the Releases page and get the source code.

 * Make sure you have $HOME in your $PATH
-* Clone/download the repository
 * Run `make install` inside the project directory

 This will build and install `yap` in your home directory.
 Alternatively, you can run